Why Inference in Large Models Becomes Decomposable After Training: Inference-System Reorganization

-The permutation operator $P$, projection operators $\pi_i$, and embedding operators $\gamma_i$ are implemented in this work as bijective mappings on finite index sets:
+In this work, the permutation operator $P$, projection operators $\pi_i$, and embedding operators $\gamma_i$ are implemented as bijective functions defined on finite index sets:

-Under this implementation, permutation ($P$), projection ($\pi_i$), and embedding ($\gamma_i$) amount to index reordering, selective extraction of components, and position-wise insertion, respectively.
-They involve no multiplication or accumulation operations, and their access and rearrangement cost is $O(n)$ in complexity.
+Under this implementation, permutations ($P,Q$), projections ($\pi_i$), and embeddings ($\gamma_i$) are essentially operations of index reordering, component extraction, and component embedding.
+They involve no multiplication or addition operations, and the access cost for reordering, projection, and embedding is $O(n)$.